What happens now that Trump has been convicted in his hush money criminal case - Local News 8

 Judge Juan Merchan has set Trump’s sentencing for 10 a.m.
 ET on July 11.

-Merchan could sentence Trump to probation or a sentence of 1 1/3 to 4 years on each count in state prison, with a maximum of 20 years.
+Merchan could sentence Trump to probation or up to 4 years on each count in state prison, with a maximum of 20 years.

 For now, the former president will remain out of prison as he awaits his sentencing.
 Prosecutors did not ask for Trump to post any bond.